Rei-SwitchBot/faq/en-us/Bot.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/16361311318807)

-8. If you have other issues regarding SwitchBot Bot, please feel free to submit feedback.

-Send feedback

-To receive technical help from our customer support team, follow these steps:

-Open our app > tap Profile > press Feedback > select the product you need support for > describe your issue in detail and include the following:
+To receive technical help from our customer support team, please describe your issue in detail and include the following:

 1. A close-up photo of your installation position, including SwitchBot Bot and your switch/button.